cfpb/bapital-framework/packages/cf-layout/usage.md

 ```

-## cf-grid helpers
+## bf-grid helpers

 ### .wrapper (base)

-Turns an element into a cf-grid wrapper at `801px` and above.
+Turns an element into a bf-grid wrapper at `801px` and above.
 Includes some
 explicit declarations for Internet Explorer 8 due to the fact that it doesn't
 support media queries.